Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 * Now in this file, check for the parameter `pex`.
 The value for this parameter should be `true`.

 * Check for the parameter `private_peer_ids`.
 You will need to add your Validator NodeID here.
-To get your Validator NodeID you can run this command `heimdalld tendermint show-node-id`.
+To get your Validator NodeID, **you will need to run this command on your Validator node instance**: `heimdalld tendermint show-node-id`.
 After you add your NodeID it should look something like this `private_peer_ids = "2170800c8a57c5e09b59992902f39ba350f1c0ff"`

 * Check for the parameter `addr_book_strict`.
 This should also be set to `false`

-* In the `persistent_peers` you will need to add one peer from the `heimdall-seeds.txt` file and your Validator node id in the following format:
+* In the `persistent_peers`, you will need to add one peer from the `heimdall-seeds.txt` file and your Validator node id in the following format:

 ```js
 persistent_peers = "<validator NodeID@validator_instance_ip:26656,one peer from heimdall-seeds.txt"
 ```

+Note that peers are other nodes you want to sync to in order to maintain your full node.
+Peers are specified in the following format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`.

 **Config changes for Validator Node**